Arrangements of Spheres and Projective Spaces: Arrangements of Projective Spaces

 \section{Arrangements of Projective Spaces}

-Next we consider the arrangements in projective spaces.
-Given a finite dimensional real projective space $\p^l$ we consider a finite collection of subspaces that are homeomorphic to $\p^{l-1}$.
+We now look at arrangements in projective spaces.
+Without loss of generality let $S^l$ be the unit sphere in $\R^{l+1}$ and $\p^l$ be the projective space with $a\colon S^l\to \p^l$ being the covering map.
+We consider a finite collection of subspaces that are homeomorphic to $\p^{l-1}$.
 We define the projective arrangements as follows.